25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Where to Stay in Middletown

-• The Inn: With elegant décor complete with an on-site pool and hot tub, this is a great choice in Middletown
+• The Inn at Middletown: With elegant décor complete with an on-site restaurant, pool, and hot tub, this is a great choice for travelers looking for a central, walkable location in Middletown.

 Waterfall near Middletown Connecticut, a fabulous place to stop when visiting New England!